Arman-Asryan/streaming_data_pipeline-1/README.md

 # Content Description

+- getting_started.ini: <br>
-- getting_started.ini: contains the configuration data required for the application to produce and consume on Confluent Cloud.
-Please, download the file from the email message and place it in the project folder when running the code.
+      contains the configuration data required for the application to produce and consume on Confluent Cloud
 - configs.py: <br>
       contains the configuration data required for running the code on Python
 - tasks.py: <br>